On Fourier restriction type problems on compact Lie groups: Introduction

-These results seem to be the first such unconditional $L^p$-bounds for $p<\infty$ for genuine higher-rank spaces beyond the case of products of rank-ones such as tori, and together they form the only known examples that improve upon Sogge's bound \eqref{eigenboundreview} by a factor of $N^{-\frac{1}{2}}$.
-These bounds may first look surprising, since they are established on a manifold of positive curvature, and they are better than those $\varepsilon$-improvement results on manifolds of negative curvature as in the previously mentioned work of Hassell and Tacy \cite{HT15}.
+Enlarging the range of $p$, these results improve upon those in \cite{Zha20} and together they are the first such unconditional $L^p$-bounds for $p<\infty$ for genuine higher-rank spaces beyond the case of products of rank-ones such as tori, and altogether they form the only known examples that improve upon Sogge's bound \eqref{eigenboundreview} by a polynomial factor of $N$.
+These bounds may first look surprising, since they are established on a manifold of nonnegative curvature, and they are better than those $\varepsilon$-improvement results on manifolds of negative curvature as in the previously mentioned work of Hassell and Tacy \cite{HT15}.
 We observe that it is not because of the chaotic dynamical behavior of the geodesic flow but instead because of the high integrability of the Laplace-Beltrami operator as provided by a higher rank.

 If an $\varepsilon$-loss is allowed in the above estimate, we are then able to prove it for a larger range of $p$ as follows, by fusing to full extent the tools developed in this paper and the argument as in \cite{Bou93e}.
+Meanwhile, in our proof we provide more details than those of \cite{Bou93e}, especially concerning implementation of Kloosterman's version of the circle method, so that readers having trouble understanding some rather sketchy parts of \cite{Bou93e} may benefit from reading our paper.

-\begin{thm} Let the assumptions be as in Theorem \ref{Main}.
+\begin{thm} Let $M$ be a compact semisimple Lie group of rank $r\geq 4$.
+Let $s$ be defined as in \eqref{thes}.
 Then we have the eigenfunction estimate